restimel/dynamicAstar/README.md

 # dynamicAstar
-A* algorithm JS implementation where the graph can be built dynamically.
+An A* algorithm JS implementation where the graph can be built dynamically.

 ## Purpose

 This project should propose a A* algorithm which can be used efficiently and easily in any JS project.

+### Keep it simple

+There is nothing more to import than this module to use this A* algorithm, and it does not have any dependencies (it is only standard JS).

 ## Syntax